pnavaro/HOODESolver.jl/paper/paper.md

 # Related research and software

-The development of the HOODESolver package was initially motivated by the need of efficient multiscale solvers for the charged particles dynamics in an external strong magnetic field.
+The development of the `HOODESolver.jl` package was initially motivated by the need of efficient multiscale solvers for the charged particles dynamics in an external strong magnetic field.
 Indeed, due to the Lorentz force, charged particles undergo rapid circular motion